Swiftify-Corp/Calculator-SwiftUI/README.md

 ## License

-`IHProgressHUD`  is distributed under the terms and conditions of the  [MIT license](https://github.com/Swiftify-Corp/IHProgressHUD/blob/master/LICENSE).
-The success, error and info icons are made by  [Freepik](http://www.freepik.com/)  from  [Flaticon](http://www.flaticon.com/)  and are licensed under  [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).
+`Calculator - SwiftUI`  is distributed under the terms and conditions of the  [MIT license](https://github.com/Swiftify-Corp/Calculator-SwiftUI/blob/main/LICENSE).